Trains to The Bear Grylls Adventure

 Catching a train to Birmingham International station

-The easiest and most cost-effective way to book tickets to and from Birmingham International is via our website or Train Tickets app.
+The easiest and most cost-effective way to book tickets to and from Birmingham International is via our website or the CrossCountry app.
 Purchasing a ticket online 15 minutes or more before departure can even save you money.
 We may also have offers running, so be sure to check our special offers page.

 If you’re looking to get to Birmingham International, the closest train stations in the city centre are Birmingham New Street and Birmingham Moor Street.
 Birmingham New Street runs trains direct to Birmingham International, making it the easiest station to travel from.